 Dr Abby Mellick Lopes is a design theorist with 20 years' experience in the field of design for sustainability.
 She is Associate Professor of Design Studies at UTS, and a Research Associate of the Institute for Culture and Society (ICS) at Western Sydney University.
 Her current collaborative research project Cooling the Commons, explores the liveability of Western Sydney in a climate-changed future in partnership with Landcom and researchers across Western Sydney University and UTS.
 Other recent projects include a project exploring the relationship between cultural diversity and responsible waste management practices

-in Canterbury-Bankstown, and drivers of trust in public drinking water in a project led by Professor Gay Hawkins at ICS.
-She also researches in visual communications and has a long-standing interest in how image ecologies mediate sociomaterial relationships.
+in Canterbury-Bankstown, and drivers of trust in public drinking water with Sydney Water, in a project led by Professor Gay Hawkins at ICS.
+She also researches in visual communication design and has a long-standing interest in how image ecologies mediate sociomaterial relationships.
 As a Partner Investigator, she co-led the visual communications strand of the transdisciplinary project Transitioning to Sustainable Sanitation Futures, led by the Institute for Sustainable Futures at UTS in 2010-2011, a project that won a Green Globe award for environmental innovation in 2012.
 She publishes widely on design and design for sustainability.
-Abby is an associate of The Studio at the Edge of the World (http://www.thestudioattheedgeoftheworld.com).
+Abby is an Associate of The Studio at the Edge of the World (http://www.thestudioattheedgeoftheworld.com).